-The North Yorkshire Moors is a really special place – unique in that it is situated close to the coast, it enjoys an unbeatable combination of sea views and dramatic coastlines alongside vast heather moorland and rolling hills inland.
+The North York Moors is a really special place – unique in that it is situated close to the coast.
+It enjoys an unbeatable combination of sea views, dramatic coastline alongside vast heather moorland and rolling hills inland.

-Unsurprisingly, the North Yorks Moors National Park offer a huge range of activities for nature and outdoor-lovers to enjoy, from climbing to cycling, walking to fishing and horse-riding to wildlife-watching.
-Adventurous-types can enjoy tree top adventures, bushcraft, canoeing, mountaineering and more from their base in Whitby, Cloughton, Staithes, Thornton Dale, Cropton and any of the other great towns and villages found in this area.
+Unsurprisingly, the North Yorks Moors National Park offers a huge range of activities for nature and outdoor-lovers to enjoy.
+From climbing to cycling, walking to fishing and horse-riding to wildlife-watching.
+Adventurous-types can enjoy treetop adventures, bushcraft workshops, canoeing, mountaineering and more.
+Making base in our favourite seaside town it’s easy to visit places near Whitby during your North Yorkshire staycation.

 Places to visit near Whitby